 Led by Emancipet founder, Dr. Ellen Jefferson, we want to see the end of the killing of the homeless pets in Austin, Central Texas, and the entire country.
-APA! is leading the No-Kill movement in Austin by energizing the public and running innovative life-saving programs designed to save the animals most likely to die in shelters.
+APA! is leading the no-kill movement in Austin by energizing the public and maintaining comprehensive, innovative, life-saving programs designed to save the animals most likely to be euthanized in shelters.

 What are we doing?

-In 2008, APA embarked on a bold and aggressive initiative to make Austin a No Kill City as fast as possible.
-APA began building the resources needed to create a “safety net” for the pets of Central Texas and their owners.
-By looking at the reasons why animals are killed in shelters like the Austin Animal Center (AAC), APA was able to create specific lifesaving programs that address those issues head on.
-These programs are innovative and in some cases the only examples in the US.
+In 2008, APA! embarked on a bold and aggressive initiative to make Austin a no-kill city as fast as possible.
+APA! began building the resources needed to create a “safety net” for the pets of Central Texas and their owners.
+By looking at the reasons why animals are killed in shelters, APA! was able to create specific lifesaving programs that address those issues head on.

 In addition, we host an annual No-Kill Conference through our American Pets Alive! arm and regularly meet with other groups from around the country to help them increase live outcomes in their shelters.